-4.188 Regulation of privacy is reasonably well covered in the eConveyancing regulatory framework.
-ELNOs are required to comply with both Federal and State or Territory privacy specific legislation with regulation by an associated information
+4.244 Regulation of privacy is reasonably well covered in the eConveyancing regulatory framework.
+ELNOs are required to comply with both Federal and State or Territory privacy specific legislation with regulation by an associated information commissioner or similar - noting that WA does not have privacy specific legislation.
+Large subscribers are required to comply with Federal privacy legislation.

-- commissioner or similar noting that WA does not have privacy specific legislation.
-Large subscribers are required to comply with Federal privacy legislation. - 4.189 The MOR and MPR reinforce to ELNOs and large subscribers that they must comply with privacy legislation.
-The Client Authorisation Form provides for consistent collection of consent to the use of personal information. - 4.190 The MOR state that national privacy law applies to ELNOs but is silent on the additional protections offered by some state (or territory) legislation required by the relevant Operating Agreement. - 4.191 There is some uncertainty for stakeholders about where complaints regarding privacy can be made.
+- 4.245 The MOR and MPR reinforce to ELNOs and large subscribers that they must comply with privacy legislation.
+The Client Authorisation Form provides for consistent collection of consent to the use of personal information. - 4.246 The MOR state that national privacy law applies to ELNOs but is silent on the additional protections offered by some state (or territory) legislation required by the relevant Operating Agreement. - 4.247 There is some uncertainty for stakeholders about where complaints regarding privacy can be made.
 In interviews, stakeholders raised concerns about exploitation of client data for purposes other than executing the property transaction for which it was provided.
-More recently some questions have been raised regarding how handling of personal information would be properly managed in an interoperable operating regime. - 4.192 There is a potential gap in the governance arrangements regarding subscribers' commercial information. - 4.193 Stakeholders advise that not all jurisdictions are in a position to compel buyers and sellers to provide information required to meet the Australian Tax Office's third party reporting requirements.
+More recently some questions have been raised regarding how handling of personal information would be properly managed in an interoperable operating regime. - 4.248 There is a potential gap in the governance arrangements regarding subscribers' commercial information. - 4.249 Stakeholders advise that not all jurisdictions are in a position to compel buyers and sellers to provide information required to meet the Australian Tax Office's third party reporting requirements.
 This is not necessarily an ARNECC issue or an issue for the eConveyancing regulatory framework.

-- 4.194 We have proposed the following objectives for privacy. - Client personal data should be used solely for the purpose of completing the conveyancing transaction and updating appropriate government registers including revenue registers (and potentially the Australian Tax Office) - if there are other statutory requirements these should be defined - Privacy obligations of all eConveyancing entities handling personal data are clear and transparent - this includes ELNOs, subscribers and potentially 3rd party software providers - Performance of privacy obligations by eConveyancing entities are monitored and complied with - Establishment of formal privacy complaint process including information on navigation of existing privacy laws and identification of existing complaint processes
+4.250 We have proposed the following objectives for privacy.

+- Client personal data should be used solely for the purpose of completing the conveyancing transaction and updating appropriate government registers including revenue registers (and potentially the Australian Tax Office) if there are other statutory requirements these should be defined - Privacy obligations of all eConveyancing entities handling personal data are clear and transparent - this includes ELNOs, subscribers and potentially 3rd party software providers - Performance of privacy obligations by eConveyancing entities are monitored and complied with - Establishment of formal privacy complaint process including information on navigation of existing privacy laws and identification of existing complaint processes

-- 4.195 The Client Authorisation Form and Participation Agreements do not clearly restrict the use of personal data solely for the purpose of completing the conveyancing transaction and updating government registers.
-In the Form a client is expected to review all privacy policies, however there are too many parties involved to expect a client to do this. - 4.196 In the absence of a specific prohibition ELNOs could claim implied consent to secondary use of personal data, but subscribers have no choice but to supply
+- 4.251 The Client Authorisation Form and Participation Agreements do not clearly restrict the use of personal data solely for the purpose of completing the conveyancing transaction and updating government registers.
+In the Form a client is expected to review all privacy policies, however there are too many parties involved to expect a client to do this. - 4.252 In the absence of a specific prohibition ELNOs could claim implied consent to secondary use of personal data, but subscribers have no choice but to supply information including personal information.
+The privacy policies are very broad ranging and there is confusion about implied consent for marketing.

-- information including personal information.
-The privacy policies are very broad ranging and there is confusion about implied consent for marketing. - 4.197 Some obligations to comply with jurisdictional privacy legislation are contained in confidential operating agreements which are not transparent to eConveyancing participants. - 4.198 There is currently no power for a Registrar to apply a penalty for breaches of privacy legislation. - 4.199 There are limited resources for complaints handling; complaints are to be sent directly to the chair of ARNECC.
+- 4.253 Some obligations to comply with jurisdictional privacy legislation are contained in confidential operating agreements which are not transparent to eConveyancing participants. - 4.254 There are limited resources for complaints handling; complaints are to be sent directly to the chair of ARNECC.
 There are no guidance materials for subscribers or homeowners who may feel there has been a breach.